 [Update: I wrote this in October of 2014.
-It’s been over two years, and I’m still doing great.
+It’s been 3 years, and I’m still doing great.
 Thanks to all of you who continue to check up on me and wish me well!]

 It was February 5th, my mother’s birthday and a month before the 20th anniversary of my becoming vegan.
 I was sitting in a breast surgeon’s office in a paper gown, cradling my biopsied breast and waiting.
 After about an hour and a half, my surgeon finally appeared, apologizing for keeping me waiting because the results had only just come in.
 He took a deep breath and said, “You don’t have cancer.”
 I thought, “I didn’t think I did.”
 Unfortunately, as I would later find out, we both were wrong.

 He went on to explain that the biopsy found abnormal cells, officially called ductal carcinoma in situ (DCIS), but often referred to as Stage 0 or pre-cancer.
 While I was still reeling from the word “carcinoma,” he explained that these cells might become cancer, so they had to be treated like cancer.
 My options were a lumpectomy with radiation or a mastectomy.
 I asked whether there was any chance that the pathology report could be wrong, and my doctor said no.

 I was stunned.
 I left in a daze and went over to my husband’s office nearby to give him the news.

 Three months before, a routine mammogram had spotted a place that looked different from my last mammogram.
 I was sent to the Breast Health Center for another mam and then an ultrasound to get a closer look.
 The spot was so small and deep inside the breast that the ultrasound technician couldn’t find it at all, so I was given an appointment to return in three months.
 At that three month mammogram, the “spot” was clearly visible even to me as a glowing white circle in a sea of black and gray.
 A ultrasound-guided biopsy was scheduled for early the next week.